 Are you looking for breastfeeding tips for new moms?
 Here are 11 things I’ve learned after struggling to breastfeed my two babies.
 I hope they help make it a smoother, more enjoyable experience for you!
-Note: This post contains affiliate links for things I am using to help me breastfeed.
-You can read more about how this works on my legal page.

 I never thought I’d be writing breastfeeding tips here on the blog, but the more I work, the more I seem to find myself wanting to help new moms.